This post may contain affiliate links. Please read our disclosure policy.

 The fragrance, flavor, and general quality of this freshly ground ginger powder is so amazing.
 I definitely won’t be returning to any grocery store version any time soon.
 But anyway, give it a try and let me know what you think!

-The resulting fragrant, spicy ginger powder can be used in place of store-bought ginger powder in a vast variety of recipes such as stir fry, baked goods, in spice blends, and as a general seasoning for fruits and vegetables and tons of dishes.
-You can also use the powder form to steep a homemade ginger powder tea or even use the pulp or dried ‘chips’ for Lemon & Ginger Tea.
+The resulting fragrant, spicy ginger powder can be used in place of store-bought ginger powder in a wide variety of recipes such as stir fry, baked goods, in spice blends, and as a general seasoning for fruits and vegetables and tons of dishes.
+You can also use the powder form to steep homemade ginger powder tea or even use the pulp or dried ‘chips’ for fresh ginger Tea.

 As I mentioned above, this post includes two methods for making ground ginger from ginger root.
 The first using fresh ginger peels from organic ginger and the second using leftover juice pulp from making juice.
 I have also included both an oven and a dehydrator method to dry the ginger.